 I hate to leave

 I have to, though

 I teased in December that I would elaborate on my post-processing transition from Adobe Lightroom Classic CC to Phase One's Capture One Pro 10, and with a slow month of people shooting I decided this would be a good time to write a post or two detailing some of the more technical parts of the craft.

 The seeds of making this change were planted when Adobe released Lightroom CC alongside Lightroom Classic CC.
 Those of us who were around for the previous major Adobe strategy shift remember the challenges switching from the purchase pay model to the subscription pay model.
 I liked owning my software and having the autonomy to pay when updates were significant enough to my workflow to justify an upgrade.
 The new model forced users to continually pay for the software regardless of whether the user found the updates useful or not.
-If a customer had to cut off from the monthly payments for any reason, they lose access to the develop (edit) and map modules, unlike the purchase model where all functions of the existing software remained.
+If a customer had to cut off from the monthly payments for any reason, they lost access to the develop (edit) and map modules, unlike the purchase model where all functions of the existing software remained.
 Adobe also discontinued their Camera Raw updates for older editions of the software so new cameras' RAW files do not work without the latest versions of the Adobe Lightroom software in an attempt to force purchasers to adopt the subscription plan.
 Adobe also has a reputation of making it difficult to cancel subscriptions.
-Reluctantly I settled on the subscription plan when the price of the photography package came down to a somewhat reasonable $9.99/mo with an annual commitment.
+Reluctantly I settled on the subscription plan when the price of the photography package (Lightroom CC Classic, Lightroom CC, Camera RAW and Photoshop CC) came down to a somewhat reasonable $9.99/mo with an annual commitment.